jsminem/terraform-guardium-datastore-audit/modules/aws-neptune-audit/README.md

    --output text
    ```

-3. **If the output is a custom parameter group** (i.e., not `default.neptune` or similar default names), import it:
+3. Import your current parameter group:
    ```bash
    terraform import module.datastore-audit_aws-neptune-audit.aws_neptune_cluster_parameter_group.guardium <your-parameter-group-name>
    ```

-**Note**: Skipping the import step for custom parameter groups will cause Terraform to attempt creating a new parameter group, which may fail or cause unexpected behavior.
+**Note**: Skipping the import step will cause Terraform to attempt creating a new parameter group, which may fail or cause unexpected behavior.

 ## Features